torosent/dts-docs/docs/Core-Concepts.md

+---
+layout: default
+title: Core Concepts
+nav_order: 3
+description: "Core concepts of orchestrations, activities, and entities in the Durable Task SDK"
+---

 # Core Concepts

 This page describes the core concepts of the Durable Task SDK for .NET when used with the **Durable Task Scheduler**.
 Understanding these concepts is essential for building reliable, scalable workflows.